MysticsAO/Albion-Laborer-Tools/README.md

 # How to use this app
 > This app is easy to use just install the whole folder and run the .exe file
 > **Note** This app is still under development.
 Server may be down for some hours of day.

+# How to use this app
+> Detecs as virus at some browsers it causes for connection with server will fix it later..